 On This Page

-Airlines That Allow Anyone to Purchase Frequent Flyer Miles
+Airlines That Allow Anyone to Buy Frequent Flyer Miles & Points

 The following airlines allow any registered member of the airline’s loyalty program to purchase frequent flyer miles or points.
 All registered members are able to purchase points or miles without restrictions.
 However, as is the case with all airlines and travel loyalty programs, there are restrictions as to how many miles or points can be purchased in a calendar year.
 Be mindful when purchasing miles of an airline’s policy on the number of miles that can be purchased daily, monthly, and in a calendar year.